Intermediate15 min readIndustrial Manufacturing

 ABB Sequential Function Charts (SFC) Example for Motor Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Motor Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Motor Control Control